 Now before you jump down my throat or "eat me raw" as we say in my country, hear me out.

 So...Are small business leaders born knowing how to lead?

 I don't believe that any leader is born, as in given birth by their mother, especially small business leaders.

-You are "born" out of the need to continuously motivate a group of individuals you call a team to perform.
+As leadership goes, leaders are "born" out of the need to continuously motivate a group of diverse individuals to operate as a high-performing team.
 You want them to perform like a practiced orchestra, which will achieve your world-changing vision.
-So you must know how to lead.

 Yet, your leadership skills are shaped mostly by the dynamic circumstances and myriad of “people” issues which you have to deal with in your business daily.

-It follows then, that to keep your small business afloat, you need to get a better handle on this "team leadership thing.”
+It follows then, that to keep your small business afloat and to grow it rapidly, you need to get a better handle on this "team leadership thing.”
 And fast.
-As a matter of fact, you really need to know how to lead your team like a boss!

 In order to help you understand the nature of teams, and by extension, how to lead, I want to refer to Kevin Eikenberry’s concept of teams.
 Let me say right here, I support his view whole-heartedly.